fluentmigrator/documentation/articles/faq.md

 Since the use of `Microsoft.Data.SqlClient` version `4.0.0` connections are encrypted by default in .NET.
 You might start getting the exception: `A connection was successfully established with the server, but then an error occurred during the login process. (provider: SSL Provider, error: 0 - The certificate chain was issued by an authority that is not trusted.)`.
 If fixing a valid certificate isn't a feasable path, you can always disable the encryption by adding `Encrypt=False` to the connection string.
 Then the connection won't be encryptet, and thus no certificate needed.
 As a note; you can also add `TrustServerCertificate=True` to the connection string, if you have a self-signed certificate or similar.
 But it's probably a better idea to fix a real certificate, or skip encryption all together.

-## SQLite specific topcis
+## SQLite specific topics

 ### Connection Pooling

-When working with FluentMigrator with the SQLite processor it's worth knowing that by default SQLite will run with connection pooling enabled and with connectio pooling enabled SQLite will keep a lock on the database file even after `connection.Close()` is called on the relevant DB connection.
+When working with FluentMigrator with the SQLite processor, by default SQLite will run with connection pooling enabled.
+When connection pooling is enabled, SQLite will keep a lock on the database file even after `connection.Close()` is called on the relevant DB connection.
 This is important to know in case you need to perform any cleanup after FluentMigrator has run where deleting the database file is required.
-In this scenario you would receive an IO exception when you attempt to delete the file as SQLite still has a lock on the file.
+In this scenario you would receive an IO exception if you attempt to delete or move the file as SQLite still has a lock on the file.

 You can disable connection pooling however by adding `Pooling=False;` as a parameter in your connection string.
-With pooling disabled, you can then safely delete the database after the FluentMigrator processor is disposed.
+With pooling disabled, you can then safely delete or move the database after the FluentMigrator processor is disposed.